NEW LAW: No Required Minimum Distributions in 2020!

 Option 2: Designate remaining retirement plan assets for Bryn Mawr College

-Another attractive option is to designate Bryn Mawr as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other qualified plan when it ends.
+Another attractive option is to designate Bryn Mawr as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other qualified plan when they end.

 In addition to the satisfaction of making a significant gift to Bryn Mawr, your benefits include: